reblocke/reblocke.github.io/_pages/cv.md

 Experience and Training
 ======
+* 2020-: Pulmonary and Critical Care Fellow
+  * University of Utah Affiliated Hospitals and Clinics

 * 2019-2020: Chief Medical Resident
   * University of Utah Affiliated Hospitals and Clinics
   * Focus in: Evidence-Based Medicine, Resident Research, Residency Recruiting